-The diagnosis of reading abilities and disabilities of individual pupils; development of programs for small groups and individuals at different levels of readiness; and evaluation of progress in reading ability based on both psychological and emotional adjustment will be examined.
-Theories of reader response in relation to the reading process and implications for instruction will be explored.
+Examines the diagnosis of reading abilities and disabilities of individual pupils; development of programs for small groups and individuals at different levels of readiness; and evaluation of progress in reading ability based on both psychological and emotional adjustment.
+Explores theories of reader response in relation to the reading process and implications for instruction.